LarsonLab/MRI-education-resources/Notebooks/Introduction.md

 [How MRI Works (Explained In under 10 minutes)](https://youtu.be/1Ku6-uXw7Ag)

+## Principles of MRI Course Lectures

 You can also access a full playlist of my lectures

 [Principles of MRI Recorded Lectures](https://www.youtube.com/playlist?list=PLjBt5Iq93BT9eXMsgevVTXKVv4BgVLB1X)

+## Using MRI-Education-Resources code

+If you would like to use the associated code that goes along with this book, it is available at the git repository https://github.com/LarsonLab/MRI-education-resources, and also the GitHub icon above.
+I recommend cloning the repository via the GitHub Desktop application, this way you get all the code at once and then can pull any updates made to the repository.

 ## Acknowledgements